Best Master's Programs in Mental Health Counseling for 2025

 What to Look For in a Mental Health Counseling Program

-When researching mental health counseling programs, you'll want to pay attention to factors including accreditation, tuition, fees, and financial aid options.
+When researching grad schools for counseling, you'll want to pay attention to factors including accreditation, tuition, fees, and financial aid options.

 Accreditation for Counseling Master's Programs

-To be eligible for state licensure or professional certification from the National Board for Certified Counselors, you must graduate from a counseling master's program at an accredited institution.
+To be eligible for state licensure or professional certification from the National Board for Certified Counselors, you must graduate from an accredited master's in counseling program.
+All top grad schools for counseling (or any field) will likely have proper accreditation.

-Many of the best counseling master's programs also hold accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Many of the best master's-level counseling schools and programs also hold accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 This additional, programmatic accreditation indicates that an individual program meets established requirements for training counselors.
 All of the programs in our school rankings are accredited.

 Practical Experience Requirements

-If you want to become a licensed professional counselor (LPC), make sure that the program meets the practical experience requirements of your state board.
+If you want to become a licensed professional counselor (LPC), make sure that your counseling school's program meets the practical experience requirements of your state board.

 Programs may help you locate and secure internship and practicum placements.
 Others require you to arrange your own position.
 Ensure that the program you choose has an option that works for you and that the experience satisfies your state's requirements.